For employers to refer a member of staff for an sickness absence management (case management) referral

 We can offer a proactive approach to absence management with a case management service.
 The service is for managers, HR, small and medium business owners, who are concerned about the health of one of their employees.
 The service is provided by Occupational Health Advisers (OHA) who are all appropriately trained and are on the NMC (Nursing and Midwifery Council) register.
 There are times when a referral will require to be made to an Occupational Health Physician (OHP) such as for ill health retiral and this is a service we provide through one of our partners.

-The service is provided face to face in the Glasgow area, onsite at your premises or over the telephone.
+The service is provided face to face in the Glasgow area, onsite at your premises or over the telephone for small and medium sized businesses.
 Any queries or if you would like more information, please get in touch.

 Why should you access the service?